By Shawn Sturges

-Paradox Sports is an organization that provides the opportunity for disabled individuals to get outside and learn skills to climb safely outdoors.
+Paradox Sports is an organization that provides the opportunity for individuals with disabilities to get outside and learn skills to climb safely outdoors.
 This is one of the main reasons why I have decided to take part in their trips.
 The Rocky Mountain trip was my second and most demanding one yet.
 The goal of this trip was to summit Long’s Peak which is one of the 14,000 foot peaks in Colorado.
 I undertook this opportunity in order to determine if mountaineering is an area of climbing that I would want to invest more time and training towards.
 What I came to learn about myself was more than I ever thought would be possible on a single trip.

 One of the first tasks at hand was meeting all the guides along with the other participants that would be on the summit attempt.
 We spent the first evening packing our gear for the next day’s early departure for the trail head.
 That night I slept very little because I was ready to begin what would be a great adventure up Long’s Peak.
 The next morning came and we got out gear together ate a quick breakfast and set off to hit the trail in order to make it to the boulder field and set up camp by the late afternoon.